 In this discipline, teams fight in a head-to-head double eliminiation tournament.
 Two robots start on the field, but only one will be victorious.
 Outmanouver the enemy, collect power-ups and fight for more points, until there is no time left.
 Nerveracking until the end.

-Registration will open on 1st of September and close on 29th of October 2021.
+Registration for Season two will open soon.
 Following requirements must be met:

 This voluntary workshop gives an overview of the competition and introduces the participants to the programming environment.

 Each Season a new Scenario and new challenges are developed.
 Scheduled release of this document allows for the same preparation time of every team.